NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Catrina's Presence.md

 You've adopted the calming presence of catrinas, the festive dead; you might have even danced with a catrina yourself!
-So long as you are visibly carrying fresh flowers or colorful ribbons somewhere on your person, you can cast [[Spells/Calm|Calm]] twice per day as a 2nd-rank divine innate spell.
+So long as you are visibly carrying fresh flowers or colorful ribbons somewhere on your person, you can cast [[Calm|Calm]] twice per day as a 2nd-rank divine innate spell.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*